Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/assignment/hardware_quickstart.rst

     pip3 install -e .

 Possible installation issues: 1.
 In Windows, if pip3 command is not found, then you need to use pip instead; 2.
 Useful `links <https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/installation/install/>`_ to Python and pip issues on Windows.

+To connect to the drone and visualize its measurements, you can install the Crazyflie client.
+To do this, follow the instructions under the section "Installing from source" on the site:
+`links <https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/installation/install/>`_.
+If there are issue with launching the crazyflie client, install both the crazyflie-lib and crazyflie-client it in a new conda / virtual environment.

 The next step is to configure the radio driver: